Alexey Khazanov

 An important question in economics is why health varies over the business cycle.
 Is it the result of wealth or substitution effect following standard business cycle?
 Or is it because shock in the health segment of the economy?
 This paper tries to answer this question from an empirical perspective using micro data, and a structural heterogeneous agent model that features endogenous health risks and health expenditures and time spent on health care.

-6. The Microfinance Disappointment: an Explanation Based on Risk Aversion (with D. Celik, O. Moav, Z. Neeman, and H. Zoabi) [CEPR Discussion paper 12659 ] [ New September 2022 version ]
+6. Why Not Borrow, Invest, and Escape Poverty? (with D. Celik, O. Moav, Z. Neeman, and H. Zoabi) [ Updated April 2023 version (ArXiV) ]

-10. Non-linear VARs (with T. Drautzburg, P. Guerron-Quintana, and M. Zhong)
+8. Non-linear VARs (with T. Drautzburg, P. Guerron-Quintana, and M. Zhong)

 [ Google Scholar ]